 Colonic cancer is a malignant neoplasm localized in the blind, transverse and sigmoid colon.
 The rectum also belongs to the colonic intestine, but its cancer has specific features of the course and therapy, therefore it is considered a separate condition.

-Symptoms of colonic cancer
+Symptoms of advanced colonic cancer

 Lesion of the right half is manifested by pain and can simulate acute appendicitis.
 In cancer of the left half of the intestine, diarrhea can alternate with constipation, blood and mucus in the feces.
 Cancer of the lower parts of the large intestine is characterized by mucous, bloody and even purulent anus discharge.
 Adenocarcinoma of the segmented part causes discomfort with belching, incomprehensible pains and rumbling in the abdomen, vomiting and heaviness in the navel.